Thursday, 21 April 2016

 Timurid tile, cartouche form, early14th

-Two further comparisons with early Anatolian designs are compelling.
-One between the Saryk black diamond and the 'Ghirlandaio' medallion.
-The other with the cruciform gul in the Small Holbein Pattern.
+Regarding the Saryk black diamond, two further comparisons with early Anatolian designs are compelling - one with the 'Ghirlandaio' medallion with knots, the other with the cruciform gul in the Small Holbein Pattern - where knots and buds blend into each other.

 Anatolian fragment, Alexander collection